hackclub/assemble/planning/opening.md

 We are here to support you and to make this event safe for you, thank you for your cooperation in making this event amazing.

-Christina: safety, who to contact, being kind etc.
+Christina: safety, who to contact, being kind etc. Bring everyone on stage and highlight who is staff.

 Ishan & Bash: We've got an exciting schedule lined up for this weekend. _run through schedule_